 12. I have submitted my application and am hoping to be invited for an interview.
 When are the interviews and when will I hear if I am invited?
 What happens during the interview?

 Screening of applications will begin in late fall.
 Interviews will usually be scheduled on Fridays in early spring.
 Interview invitations will be made by telephone, usually beginning in December.
 The interview lasts two hours.
-Applicants will have an opportunity to speak with current students as well as the program chair.
+Applicants will have an opportunity to speak with current students as well as the program chair and faculty.
 Each applicant will have an individual interview by an interview committee.
 Tours of the University of the Pacific Main Campus will be provided as well.

 No. They should be sent to PTCAS as part of the primary application.